dgopstein/clust.bin.pair/README.md

 - **Clustered** (aka *correlated*, *non-independent*): Multiple samples drawn from the same distribution.
   - e.g. Measurements of multiple teeth from each of several dental patients.
 The teeth of one patient are more likely to be similar than the teeth of different patients.
-- **Binary** (aka *dichotomous*): Results that are dichotomous.
+- **Binary** (aka *dichotomous*): Results that can have only two discrete values.
   - e.g. Values like true/false, yes/no, success/failure, missing/present, etc.
 - **Matched-pair**: Data points that come in pairs.
-Often from successive trials in a repeated measures experiment or from measuring two different, but correlated, sources.
+Often from successive trials in a repeated measures experiment or from measuring two different, but related, sources.
   - e.g. Eyes measured before and after surgery or the opinions of a doctor and her patient on the patient's progress.

 ### Tests